tbollen/arcane-atlas/README.md

 ```bash
 npm run dev
 ```
-Or use the provided `launch.json` for VS Code to start and debug the server.
+Or use the provided `launch.json` for VS Code to start and debug the server by pressing F5 or through the Run and Debug panel.

 ---
 To create a production version of your app: